milanglacier/yarepl.nvim/README.md

 ### REPLSendOperator

-The opeerator to send the text to REPL `i` or the REPL that the current buffer is attached to.
+The operator to send the text to REPL `i` or the REPL that the current buffer is attached to.

 If you provide an optional argument, the function will attempt to send to the